Kathryn Ashcroft

 Zoe is our Senior Acupuncturist with over 20 years’ experience in body work.
 She brings an open, honest and caring approach to her treatments.
 Her practical, supportive and calm demeanour enables her to truly listen, mentor and empower her patients to reach their health goals.

-Zoe graduated from the London College of Acupuncture and Oriental Medicine (LCTA) in 2008 with first class honours.
+She graduated from the London College of Acupuncture and Oriental Medicine (LCTA) in 2008 with first class honours.
 Having initially trained as a massage therapist in the UK, she worked in a multi-disciplinary clinic with an osteopath and a psychotherapist.
-Zoe used her knowledge of the body to assist men and women with pain, injury rehabilitation and stress management before opening up her own acupuncture clinic in 2008.
+She used her knowledge of the body to assist men and women with pain, injury rehabilitation and stress management before opening up her own acupuncture clinic in 2008.

 Zoe also has a Master’s degree from Oxford University in Material Science and Engineering.
-She chose to retrain as an acupuncturist and was drawn to Chinese Medicine as it is holistic, patient-centred medicine and ‘treats the person not the disease’.
+She chose to retrain as an acupuncturist and was drawn to Chinese Medicine as it is holistic, patient-centred medicine which ‘treats the person not the disease’.
 She describes acupuncture as a beautifully logical, natural medicine that works with the patient’s own healing systems.

-Since moving to Australia in 2012, Zoe has worked in the Eastern Suburbs and Sydney CBD gaining a reputation for treating sports injuries, chronic pain, aiding post-surgical recovery, and supporting fertility journeys from pre-conception through to pregnancy issues and post-natal recovery.
+Since moving to Australia in 2012, Zoe has worked in the Eastern Suburbs and Sydney CBD.
+She has gained a reputation for treating:

 Zoe applies multiple different treatment approaches and acupuncture styles including orthopaedic and motor-point acupuncture including electro-acupuncture, auricular acupuncture, facial and cosmetic acupuncture, dry-needling, non-needle Japanese acupuncture including moxa, scalp acupuncture (neurological and vision), and 5-element holistic re-balancing.